enum class and Scoped Enumerations

 return "unknown";

-The corresponding compiler flags are GCC/Clang's -Wswitch (enabled by default) or -Wswitch-enum (stricter, warns even if there is a default).
-Adding these flags in your project's CMakeLists.txt is a good engineering practice.
+The corresponding compiler options are GCC/Clang's -Wswitch (enabled by default) or -Wswitch-enum (stricter, warns even if there is a default).
+Adding these options to your project's CMakeLists.txt is good engineering practice.

 Step 5 — C++20 using enum

-The scoped isolation of enum class is a good thing, but sometimes in a function that frequently uses a certain enumeration, repeatedly writing EnumName:: is indeed a bit verbose.
-C++20 introduced the using enum declaration, which brings all values of a given enumeration into the current scope at once:
+While the scope isolation of enum class is a good thing, sometimes in a function that frequently uses a certain enumeration, repeatedly writing Enum::Value is indeed a bit verbose.
+C++20 introduced the using enum declaration, which introduces all values of an enumeration into the current scope at once:

 enum class TokenType {